5 AI Prompts Your Marketing Team Should Be Using Today

 Tone: professional, clear and conversion-oriented, maintaining SEO relevance.

-What you will get
+What you'll get

-A complete landing page structure with H1, headings, objection sections, CTA and internal linking suggestions — ready to send to design or publish directly.
+A complete landing page structure with H1, headings, objection sections, CTA and internal linking suggestions, ready to send to design or publish directly.

 The problem